luganali/loan-calculation/README.md

 Run the spring boot application directly with Application class

-Use docker with following instruction

-a) docker build --tag=loan-calculator:latest .

-b) docker run -it -p 8081:8081 loan-calculator:latest

-With using Postman, you can use this URL; localhost:8081/loan/calculate
+With using Postman, you can use this URL; localhost:8081/loan/calculateMonthlyPayment

 Here is the request example;